TV Patrol: 2012–2020: TV Patrol (25th anniversary and third iteration)

 A Balitandaan marker at Cagsawa Ruins Park in Daraga, Albay.
-A portmanteau of balita (news) and tandaan (marker), Balitandaan markers were unveiled to commemorate TV Patrol's 25th anniversary.
+A portmanteau of balita (news) and tandaan (marker), Balitandaan markers were unveiled to commemorate TV Patrols 25th anniversary.

-To celebrate TV Patrols 25th anniversary from 2012 to 2013, TV Patrol reformatted its graphics and introduced a new logo (still using the "ribbons" theme) and new opening titles (featuring the logos of the past and the present) on March 5, 2012.
-A retrospective segment was also added to commemorate the best events covered during the first 25 years.
-On April 2, 2012, the newly improved weather graphics and reporting (ABS-CBN Weather Center; in a nod to earlier reports in the past) was launched, including a five-day forecast.
+To celebrate TV Patrols 25th anniversary from 2012 to 2013, TV Patrol reformatted its graphics and introduced a new logo (still using the "ribbons" theme) and new opening titles (featuring the current and previous logos) on March 5, 2012.
+A retrospective segment was also added to commemorate the most notable events covered by the newscast during the first 25 years.
+On April 2, 2012, the newly improved weather graphics and reporting (ABS-CBN Weather Center) was launched, including a five-day forecast.

-Commemorative activities include TV Patrol 25 marker openings in various parts of the country to honor the many important events marked in the first 25 years and a fund-raising drive aimed at giving back to those who became part of the news coverages through the years.
+Commemorative activities include TV Patrol 25 marker openings in various parts of the country to honor the many important events marked in the first 25 years and a fund-raising drive aimed at giving back to those who became part of the news coverage through the years.
 A new segment, CCTV (Concerned Citizens Taking Videos) Patrol, was launched on June 25, 2012, aimed at citizen journalism and even utilizing CCTV footage and even cellphone footage from the public to convey the latest local news events.

 On July 29, 2012, a documentary special entitled Mga Nagbabagang Balita: 25 Taon ng TV Patrol (transl.
 The Breaking News: 25 Years of TV Patrol) was aired in celebration of its 25th anniversary.
-It was replayed on August 12.
+It was replayed on August 12 due to public demand.

 On July 29, 2013, TV Patrol, alongside Bandila, reformatted their logo, opening titles, and graphics.
-The redesigned logo is still based on the "ribbons" theme, although more simplified.
-A new set was also seen with a brighter flooring and background.
-The program dropped the '25' on its official logo, and new segment icons debuted.
-However, the Kabayan Special Patrol segment icon stayed the same.
+The redesigned logo was still based on the "ribbons" theme, but were more simplified.
+A new set was also unveiled with a brighter flooring and background.
+New segment designs were launched with the exception of Kabayan Special Patrol.